marcelotduarte/cx_Freeze/doc/src/distutils.rst

     --include-msvcr         include the Microsoft Visual C runtime files --zip-includes          list of tuples of additional files to include in zip file
-    --bin-includes          list of names of files to include when determining dependencies
+      --bin-includes          list of names of files to include when determining dependencies of binary files
-    --bin-excludes          list of names of files to exclude when determining dependencies
+      --bin-excludes          list of names of files to exclude when determining dependencies of binary files
-    --bin-path-includes     list of paths from which to include files when determining dependencies
+      --bin-path-includes     list of paths from which to include files when determining dependencies of binary files
-    --bin-path-excludes     list of paths from which to exclude files when determining dependencies
+      --bin-path-excludes     list of paths from which to exclude files when determining dependencies of binary files
       --zip-include-packages  comma-separated list of packages to include in the zip file (or * for all) [default: none] --zip-exclude-packages  comma-separated list of packages to exclude from the zip file and place in the file system instead (or * for all) [default: *]
       --silent (-s)           suppress all output except warnings (equivalent to --silent-level=1)
-    --silent-level          suppress output from build_exe command.  level 0: get all messages; [default]level 1: suppress
+      --silent-level          suppress output from build_exe command. level 0: get all messages; [default] level 1: suppress
                               information messages, but still get warnings;
-                            (equivalent to --silent)level 2: suppress missing
-                            missing-module warnings level 3: suppress all
+                              (equivalent to --silent) level 2: suppress missing missing-module warnings level 3: suppress all
                               warning messages

 install
 ```````